aws-samples/aws-modernization-with-snyk-container-security/content/_index.md

 - Anyone that loves containers and wants to learn more!

 ## Cost
 This Workshop will incur costs.
 Its important to be aware that once the lab is completed, we highly advise to use the instructions to delete any resources to avoid any additional costs.
+[Click here](90_conclusion/index.md) to navigate to the Clean-Up instructions.

 ## Duration
 The workshop breaks down into four sections.
 Plan on 2-3 hours for completion of the entire workshop.